eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

+#### WorkloadControlLoop skips restarts
+`swdd~workload-control-loop-skips-restarts~1`

+When the WorkloadControlLoop handles a restart of a workload and the workload's current `WorkloadInstanceName` inside the WorkloadControlLoop differs from the `WorkloadInstanceName` inside the received workload state, then the WorkloadControlLoop shall skip the restart.

+Rationale:
+This prevents wrong restarts of workloads when a new workload state of the old workload is received during an update operation runs.

+Tags:
+- WorkloadControlLoop

+Needs:
+- impl
+- utest

 ### Retry creation of workloads

 The following diagram describes the retry behavior when a workload is created and the create fails: